 A better approach is to make recommendations in terms of grams per pound (or kilogram) of bodyweight.

-Expressing protein intake in this way is far more accurate than basing it on a percentage, because it remains the same no matter how many calories you’re eating.
+Expressing your protein needs in this way is far more accurate than basing it on a percentage, because it remains the same no matter how many calories you’re eating.

 That is, if you eat one gram of protein per pound of bodyweight (or 2.2 grams per kg), you’ll be getting the same amount of protein whether you’re eating 1500 or 3000 total daily calories.